leoy20090221/tools/README.md

 - int max_array(int *array, int length) find a bigest num in an array.
 - int min_array(int *array, int length) find a lowest num in an array.
 - int round_area(int r) calculate a area using PI * r.
-- int more_regular_area(int l, int r) calculate a regular shape's area (l is how many lines, r is how long is a line).
 ## Update logs
 ### 1.0.0
 + the first version